ssarangi/self_driving_cars/advanced_lane_finding/writeup.md

 * A - Dot product of the center point (height / 2, width) and TO_METER which is the transformation from pixel space to Meters.
 * B - First order of derivative of left lane.
 * C - First order of derivative of right lane.
+LaneFinder::distance_from_center

+# Problems with Algorithm

+## Challenge Video:
+The biggest problem with the challenge video was the shadows under the bridge where the thresholding seems to detect either way too many regions or not detect the yellow lane lines properly.
+![alt text][challenge_frame]

+## Harder Challenge Video:
+The harder challenge has a greater problem with the core algorithm itself.
+The problem is that the lane curves very highly.
+The problem why this becomes problematic is because the right lane curves into the region of the left lane and hence the right lane is mistakenly recognized as a part of the left lane.
+![alt text][harder_challenge_frame]